ansys/pystk/doc/source/api/ansys/stk/core/graphics/IPixelSizeDisplayCondition.rst

 IPixelSizeDisplayCondition
 ==========================

-.. py:class:: IPixelSizeDisplayCondition
+.. py:class:: ansys.stk.core.graphics.IPixelSizeDisplayCondition

    object

    Define an inclusive interval, in pixels, that determines when an object, such as a primitive, is rendered based on the number of pixels the object's bounding sphere (or in the case of screen overlays, bounding rectangle) covers on the screen...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IPixelSizeDisplayCondition

 Overview
 --------